cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 docker-compose -p tutorial ps
 ```

-and look at the output
+and look at the output we see a single worker container running.

 ```sh
 Name                     Command               State   Ports